Daiwa House REIT Investment Corporation

 D Project Machida, D Project Kuki III, DPL Misato, and DPL Nagareyama I

 Seismic isolation structures* have been put in place not only to minimize load and facility damage in the event of a disaster but also to maintain building functions.
-These seismic isolation structures reduce vibrations to suppress shaking on upper floors and allow operations to restart in a short time.
+These seismic isolation structures suppress shaking on upper floors and allow operations to restart in a short time.

-* The seismic isolation structure reduces the transmission of seismic forces to the building by installing rubber laminations or other seismic isolators between the ground and the building.
+* The seismic isolation structure reduces the transmission of seismic forces to the building by installing rubber laminations or other seismic isolators between the ground and the building./p>

 GRANODE Hiroshima

-In addition to the installation of a seismic structure*, GRANDOE Hiroshima has emergency power generators that can supply 72 hours of power as well as a generator space for tenants.
+In addition to the installation of a seismic structure*, GRANODE Hiroshima provides an emergency power generator that can supply 72 hours of power for disaster prevention as well as space for multiple emergency power generators for tenants.

 * The seismic isolation structure reduces shaking by installing dampers, etc., to absorb the shaking within the building.